THE SKINTONES WAY

 Just like your body, the skin will get dirty with use.
 Fortunately, it is quite easy to clean!
 We recommend avoiding very dark demin, especially when new, and encourage our patients to periodically clean the protective skin with soap and water.

 Our ProSystem Custom protective skins are fabricated to each individual and as such require one to be present in our New York facility.
 The second best alternative would be to purchase a Ready-to-Wear directly from our online shop!
-Remember, unlike most other skins on the market, our Ready-to-Wear skins come standard with split toes, color nuance and are quite detailed.
+Remember, unlike most other skins on the market, our Ready-to-Wear skins come standard with split toes, color and texture nuance and are quite detailed.

 Skins can be wiped down with Dawn dish soap (or the like) and water as needed.
 For tougher stains, alcohol and a kitchen scrubbing pad can be used.
 We recommended periodically cleaning your protective skin to avoid letting dirt and stains sit on the surface for too long.